2020-2021 Wintertime Flying Hiatis

 for radio control flight.
 Many members are constructing new aircraft, or rebuiding old ones in antcipation of springtime and the opening of our

 2021 flying season.
-Below are some photographs of the projects that Jim Sheils, Jim Davis, Robert Yanacek, Grant Dick, Ron Patten, and Stephen
+Below are some photographs of the projects that Jim Sheils, Jim Davis, Robert Yanacek, Grant Dick, Ron Patten, Peter Fynn, and Stephen

 Yanacek have been working on.